Last updated on October 31st, 2017. Posted in Web Design For Business.

 Think of FTP as opening a two-way street between your computer and your web server.
 You can either send files from your computer to your web server (uploading), or you can pull files from your web server down to your computer (downloading).
 There are lots of scenarios where you’d want to either pull files down from your website or upload new ones—and FTP makes this process a breeze.

 For instance, you might want to edit a part of your website.
-One method of doing this is to connect to your website via FTP, find the file on your web server and download it to your computer, make your edits, and then upload the file back to your server.
+One method of doing this is to connect to your website via FTP, find the file on your web server and download it to your computer, make your edits, and then upload the file back to your server, overwriting the old file with the new one.
 The changes you’ve made would now appear on your live website.
 Other times, you might want to manually back up your website’s files, which is easy enough with FTP.
 Here, you’d simply connect to your web server and download all your site files to your computer.
 Here’s a final example of where using FTP comes in very handy: If you’re running a WordPress website, it’s possible to get locked out of your admin dashboard.
 Thankfully, this is a rare event.
 And this problem can be resolved via FTP.

 In order to use FTP, you’ll need a few things.
 First, you’ll need an FTP application.
 There are many free and paid FTP applications available for both Mac and PC.
 Be sure to check out my tutorials, The Best FTP Applications For Windows Users and The Best FTP Applications For Mac Users.